tewhatuora/fhir-rheumatic-fever/input/pagecontent/developerGuide.md

 ## Authentication / Authorization

+This FHIR API uses standard OAUTH bearer token authentication.

-All requests to this FHIR API must:
+All requests to this FHIR API must include an access token in the `Authorization` header.

-- Set an `Authorization` header with an OAUTH bearer access token.
-Access tokens will be obtained from the applicable Health New Zealand authorization server as demonstrated in the accompanying Postman collection.
+Authorized clients can obtain access tokens from the Health New Zealand authorization server (KeyCloak) requesting the applicable rheumatic fever [OAUTH scopes and audiences](rheumatic-fever-data-scopes).

-- Pass the access token as a bearer token in the `Authorization` header of all requests, along with an API key in the `X-Api-Key` header,
+See the accompanying Postman collection for example OAUTH token request.

 ## Request context